- How do I know which ice melter product is best to use?

 For obvious safety reasons, we recommend you do not use Diamond Crystal ice melters for ice dam removal from roofs.
 The best solution is to consult a roof expert to prevent heat loss and ice dams from developing.
 Because there are a variety of ice removal options and roofing materials, you should consult your homeowners insurance or a professional roofer to determine the best method of removal for your type of roof.

-One source for more technical product safety information is material safety data sheets (MSDS), which Diamond Crystal maintains for each of its ice melter products.
-MSDS sheets can be found on the product detail pages.
+One source for more technical product safety information is safety data sheets (SDS), which Diamond Crystal maintains for each of its ice melter products.
+SDS sheets can be found on the product detail pages.